pisceanfoot/DataStaxDay/README.md

 CREATE KEYSPACE <Enter your name> WITH replication = {'class': 'SimpleStrategy', 'replication_factor': 3 };
 ```

 And just like that, any data within any table you create under your keyspace will automatically be replicated 3 times.

+> **Hint** - SimpleStrategy is OK for a cluster using a single data center, but in the real world with multiple datacenters you would use the ```NetworkTopologyStrategy``` replication strategy.
+In fact, even if you start out on your development path with just a single data center, if theres even a chance that you might go to multiple data centers in the future then you should use NetworkTopologyStrategy from the outset.

 Let's keep going and create ourselves a table.
-You can follow my example or be a rebel and roll your own.

 ```
 CREATE TABLE <yourkeyspace>.sales (